Decision Trees in Machine Learning: A Deep Dive for Data Practitioners

 Numerous common decision tree algorithms are available, most of which can be applied to classification and regression tasks.
 They include:

-CART (Classification and regression trees)
+CART (classification and regression trees)

 A widely used algorithm, CART is distinct from other decision tree methods because it always creates binary splits (yes/no) for each feature, focusing on the split that best separates values in the data.
-For example, a CART model predicting whether a loan should be approved might first split applicants by “income > $50,000” (yes/no) and then continue splitting each group based on other factors, such as whether the applicant’s credit score is above 750 and whether the applicant is employed.
+For example, a CART model predicting whether a loan should be approved might first split applicants by "income > $50,000" (yes/no) and then continue splitting each group based on other factors, such as whether the applicant's credit score is above 750 and whether the applicant is employed.
+This is the algorithm behind most production tree implementations, including DecisionTreeClassifier in Snowflake ML.

 ID3 (Iterative Dichotomiser 3)